 Basic education is free and compulsory in Libya.
 Children attend primary school between the ages of six and 12.
-Typically this phase of education will focus on classes like Arabic, Islamic languages, Jamahiriyi society, mathematics and natural sciences.
+Typically, this phase of education will focus on classes such as Arabic, Koranic study and Islamic morals, Jamahiriyi society, mathematics and natural sciences.
 Children in Libya complete the final three years of basic education in middle school.
 After middle school, at the age of 15, they are awarded a basic education certificate.
 They then have the choice between finding work or going on to secondary school.

 Private schools in Libya

 There are a limited number of private schools operating in Libya.
 These schools charge high fees but offer a better standard of teaching with smaller classes.
 However, they still follow the national curriculum as determined by the Secretariat of Education and Culture.
-Typically, the language of instruction is also Arabic in these schools.
+The language of instruction is usually also Arabic in these schools.

 International schools in Libya

-In the last decade, corporations who have cultivated the expat community in Libya have attempted to improve the transition when it comes to expat children's education.
-Though choices still remain few, and waiting lists can cause frustration, there is a handful of international schools available that are well-organised and reputable.
+In the last decade, corporations that have cultivated the expat community in Libya have attempted to improve the transition when it comes to expat children's education.
+Although choices remain few and waiting lists can cause frustration, there are a handful of reputable international schools available in Libya.

 Most international schools are found in Tripoli.
 Schools typically start from preschool and run through to the end of high school.
-The curricula of these schools range from German, to French, to the esteemed International Baccalaureate regime.
+The curricula of these schools include French, German and the esteemed International Baccalaureate.
 The language of instruction will follow the curriculum being followed.
-Classes are small and the standards are high.
+Classes are small, and the standards are high.

-Because of the high standards and limited spots available, expats should register their children as early as possible to ensure proper enrolment.
+Due to the high standards and limited spots available, expats should register their children as early as possible to ensure enrolment.
 There is almost always a non-refundable application fee to be paid for this service.
 Admission procedures vary from school to school.
-Fees tend to be expensive and often do not cover things like books and uniforms.
-Expats should attempt to negotiate a schooling stipend as part of their contract.
+Fees tend to be prohibitively expensive and often do not cover things such as books and uniforms.
+Expats relocating for work should attempt to negotiate a schooling stipend as part of their contract.